Oliver-Leete/Configs/README.md

 f key, to full-screen the YouTube video.
-If a terminal is focused then it full-screens the current window within the terminal, but if Neovim is focused and there are no other terminal windows in the tab then it will focus the current Neovim window (using mini.misc zoom)
+If a terminal is focused then it full-screens the current window within the terminal, but if Neovim is focused and there are no other terminal windows in the tab then it will focus the current Neovim window (using mini.misc zoom).
-- Super+left/right changes tabs in the browser, tabs in kitty or tabs in Neovim (or terminals in toggleterm)
+- Super+left/right changes tabs in the browser, tabs in kitty or tabs in Neovim (or terminals in toggleterm).

 ## Workspaces